cmdada/legodimensionsusb/README.md

 ## Configuration
 - Modify the `start_color` and `end_color` variables in the script to set the initial and target colors.
-- Adjust the `transition_duration` variable to control the duration of each color transition.
+- Adjust the `transition_duration` variable to control the duration of each color transition (its not seconds i just dont want to fix it)

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0](LICENSE).

 ## Acknowledgments
-- Thanks to the creators of the USB Library (pyusb) for providing the tools for USB communication.

-Feel free to customize the README based on additional information or specific details about your project.
+- https://github.com/VincentXE/Lego-Dimensions-Pad-Scripts for the init stuff